eric1foard/quick-budget/README.md

 # Roadmap

 ## Now
+- When new user added, add in their items as 0.
+-- OPTION 1: Have a post call that initializes the standard seeds to 0 -- OPTION 2: Wrap budget in another component that makes API call.
+Then, Budget uses props (props passed from parent OR default props).
+This option sounds better to me.

+- Have another component, demobudget, that uses default props.
+Save lets them register and save.

 - new branch - add in extensive code comments
 - make Readme nicer
 - DB How to seed information